Measles

 Measles is an extremely infectious viral illness.
 For many people the symptoms are just a bit unpleasant, but occasionally measles can lead to serious, life threatening complications.

-Anyone who hasn’t been vaccinated against measles with two shots of the measles, mumps and rubella (MMR) vaccine is vulnerable.
+Measles is a highly contagious disease, and anyone who hasn’t been fully vaccinated against it with two shots of the measles, mumps and rubella (MMR) vaccine is vulnerable.

-Measles is caught through coughing and sneezing.
-The virus lives in the air and on surfaces for up to two hours – hence why festivals and other gatherings are prime grounds for contagion.
+Measles spreads through coughing and sneezing.
+The virus lives in the air and on surfaces for up to two hours (such as when an infected person coughs or sneezes on something) – hence why festivals and other gatherings are prime grounds for contagion.

 How do I know I have measles?